addiscent/vagrant-ruby-rails/README.md

 7. Become root user :
 > $ sudo -s

-8. Create a new Rails app :
+8. Create a new "empty" Rails app :
 > (as root)# cd /vagrant/workspace && rails new myapp

 9. Quit being root user by exiting root user shell :
 > (as root)# exit

-10. Start the thin web server :
+10. Start the lightweight web server :
 > $ cd myapp && rails s -b 0.0.0.0

 While waiting for the web server to fill the Rails pipeline, open a web browser to _http://localhost:3033_.
 After the pipeline fills, in the web browser window you see :